 In addition to the transmission of natural gas, oil,and natural gas liquids, storage is also a key component of the midstream sector.
 A recent study estimates that a storage hub in the Appalachian Basin will cost approximately $10 billion to construct and occur over multiple years.

 The cumulative impact of the shale gas revolution can most widely be seen through the growth of the downstream sector.
 The downstream sector is the utilization of natural gas and includes the development of electric generation facilities, ethane crackers, plastics and petrochemical facilities throughout the basin.
-As the ethane cracker facility in Beaver County continues construction, this has created an immediate need to educate the community on new and expanded opportunities.
+The ethane cracker facility in Beaver County has created an immediate need to educate the community on new and expanded opportunities.
 Additional ethane crackers are expected to be built in the Appalachian Basin and this will not only create downstream opportunities, but direct opportunities to help construct those facilities.
 These world-class facilities cost in excess of $6 billion to construct.

 During the early phases of infrastructure build out, operators within the Appalachian Basin were scrambling to find local businesses to provide products and services.
 Numerous programs, expos, and events were developed to connect the industry with the local market.
 These gaps were quickly filled with local businesses diversifying their operations and new businesses setting up operations within the Appalachian Basin.
 The dynamics of the markets have shifted dramatically over the past decade.
 Currently, there is an oversupply of products and services for the oil and gas industry.